-Since 2004, Beamer’s Hokies had been the most dominant team in the conference.
+Since 2004, Beamer’s Hokies had been the most dominant team in the conference, winning four ACC championships from 2004-10.
 The Tigers beat the Hokies twice that season by a combined score of 61-13.

 However, this changing of the guard did not yet include Clemson as the dominant force in the ACC.
 Instead, Clemson’s dismantling of the Hokies opened the door for Florida State to take control.